nuts-foundation/nuts-node/docs/pages/deployment/tls-configuration.rst

 .. raw:: html
     :file: ../../_static/images/diagrams/network infrastructure layouts-TLS-Pass-through.svg

-This set up does not need additional configuration.
+This setup does not need additional configuration.

 Configuration for `HAProxy <https://www.haproxy.com/>`_ could look like this (given the TLS configuration in the previous section):